 Located in USC’s historic Allan Hancock Foundation (AHF) Building, the Spatial Sciences Institute includes faculty and staff office space, conference rooms, student work space, a classroom laboratory, and a collaborative classroom.

 Within USC’s state-of-the-art data center, the Institute maintains an impressive array of computing technologies dedicated to research and education supported by Dornsife Technology Services and a dedicated systems analyst resident in the Spatial Sciences Institute.

-The core consists of 14 multi-core processor IBM blade servers and three clustered IBM 3650m servers hosting a VMware environment.
-The system supports industry-standard GIS applications from Esri and GPS applications from Trimble, specialty software such as Idrisi Selva GIS and Image Processing, and virtualization technologies from Citrix.
-A fiber channel SAN running a high-speed disk over a gigabit network ensures high availability and fast access to data.
-USC and the Spatial Sciences Institute utilize physical and virtual security features and maintain a stringent disaster recovery plan with weekly and monthly backups sent to a remote location for secure storage.
+The core consists of seven high performance HP DL380 and Dell PowerEdge R730 servers grouped into two VMWare ESXi clusters.
+These servers come equipped with industry-leading GPUs from NVIDIA to deliver 3D imagery processing capabilities.
+The system supports industry-standard GIS applications from Esri, remote sensing software from Trimble, specialty software such as TerrSet geospatial monitoring and modeling software.
+A 10 gigabit iSCSI NAS running high-speed disks to ensure high availability and fast access to data.
+USC and Spatial Sciences Institute utilize physical and virtual security features and maintain a stringent disaster recovery plan with weekly and monthly backups sent to a remote location for secure storage.

 At the Wrigley Marine Science Center on Catalina Island where field mapping courses are taught, the Institute has installed a community GPS base station to provide GPS coordinates to all who are interested in such data.